Merrill Field Disc Golf Course

 The course includes some hilly terrain, and benches have been placed along the course to provide resting areas while you play.

-The entrance to the course is accessible from the Merrill Trailhead across from the Municipal complex and casual use is $2.00 per game.
+The entrance to the course is accessible from the Merrill Trailhead across from the Municipal complex and there is a suggested donation of $2.00, however similar to pickleball, payment is not mandatory.

 Parking is located at the Merrill Trailhead, just south of M-36 directly across from the Hamburg Township Municipal Complex.
 Park hours are dawn to dusk daily.

-For scheduling of special events or tournaments, please contact Deby Henneman, Coordinator, to submit a Park Use Application.
+For anything other than casual use of the course, such as for the scheduling of special events or tournaments, please contact Deby Henneman, Coordinator, to submit a Park Use Application.

 Domestic animals are welcome, other than when large crowds are present, and must always be leashed.
 We also ask that you clean up after your pet should you bring one.